 It is a common skin disease in Siberian Huskies that causes hair loss and crusts.
 The worst part of this disease is that bacteria are more likely to attack the area of hair loss and lead to several skin infections.

 So, these were some of the common diseases that a Pomsky may inherit from Siberian Huskies if they are not genetically tested prior to breeding.

 What diseases can Pomsky inherit from Pomeranian?

-It is a common health-related issue in certain small-sized breeds in which the kneecap slips out from its place due to a bone malformation.
+It is a common health-related issue in certain small-sized breeds in which the kneecap slips out from its place due to bone malformation.
 It is a painful disease and needs to be treated asap or the condition may get worse.
 Usually, surgery is needed to get the kneecap back on its pace.
-A DNA test can be conducted to prevent this disease in the puppies.

 So, these were some of the genetic conditions that a Pomsky puppy may inherit from its parents.
 To avoid such issues, try to get your puppy from a reputable Pomsky breeder that breeds its dogs as per the standards.